Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Analytical equations of motion

-We now derive the equations of motion governing a massive test particle moving in the background of a combined BH-DM halo spactime (Eq.~\eqref{3}).
 The primary objective of this work is to analyze how the BH's event horizon as well as the core density and scale radius of the particular Dehnen-type DM halo influence particle's motion.
 Due to the existence of spherical symmetry, we are considering the particle motion in the equatorial plane, defined by $\theta=\frac{\pi}{2}$ with $p_{\theta}=0$.
 Therefore from Eq.~\eqref{eq:Lagrangian} by using the metric Eq.~\eqref{3.2}, the Lagrangian can be written as